B.R Ellis

 Counter-Based Offense: Thrives on turning opponent’s momentum into his own attacks.

-Always Do Offer a sportsmanlike fist-bump or handshake post-match (win or lose).
+Offer a sportsmanlike fist-bump or handshake post-match (win or lose).

 Tape up his wrists deliberately before every match.